DavesCodeMusings/raspberry-cobbler/docs/phase0.md

 6. Select the new device to connect it to the virtual machine.

 You can verify success by logging into the Ubuntu virtual machine and running `sudo dmesg`.
 Look at the last few lines to find the device name for the microSD card.
 It will most likely be _sdb_ (SCSI Disk B).

+## Next steps
+With the Ubuntu development VM ready, we can get to building the Pi OS.

+To quote Dave Grohl of the Foo Fighters on the song All My Life...

+Done!
+Done!
+And I'm on to [the next one!](phase1.md)